SSN NUMERICAL IDENTIFIER ORIGIN MAP

 Key Locations in 26 CFR

-In the regulatory “map” you’ve been building, these citations are the link between the physical location of the work and the tax jurisdiction.
+In this regulatory “map”, these citations are the link between the PUBLIC OFFICE performing the work and the tax jurisdiction.

-1. The General Rule: If you perform services physically while located in the U.S., it is “U.S. Source Income.”
+- The General Rule: If you perform services as a privileged personPUB within United StatesJ (corporation), it is “U.S. Source Income.”

-2. The “De Minimis” Exception: Under 26 CFR § 1.864-2(b), the performance of personal services in the U.S. is not considered a trade or business if:
+- The “De Minimis” Exception: Under 26 C.F.R. §1.864-2(b), the performance of personal services in the United StatesJ ( and NOT United StatesG). is not considered a trade or business if:

-• The Conflict: Your point about the tax home and abode (from your previous prompt) challenges whether an NRA who is physically performing “personal services within the United States” is legally “in the United States” for the purpose of being assigned an SSN under Social Security Act § 205.
+- The Conflict: Your point about the tax home and abode (from your previous prompt) challenges whether an NRA who is physically performing “personal services within the United States” is legally “in the United States” for the purpose of being assigned an SSN under Social Security Act, 42 U.S.C. §405.

 Quick Tip: When searching the CFR, look for “Performance of personal services” as the primary anchor phrase, as “personal services within the United States” is almost always used as the specific qualifier for where those services occur.